Fregata vs Frigate

 Licensing

 Section titled “Licensing”Fregata is paid software ($10/year for the update window).
-The licensing system is local-first — the activation token lives in the Keychain, the Mac runs offline indefinitely while the app is up (a 7-day window applies only to restarting with a stale token), and an expired paid license just stops new updates.
+The licensing system is local-first — the activation token lives on disk, the Mac runs offline indefinitely while the app is up (a 7-day window applies only to restarting with a stale token), and an expired paid license just stops new updates.
 Existing versions keep running forever.

 The whole thing is described in Activation and Updates & renewals.